C0m3b4ck/Czechify/README.md

 # Czechify
-Changes Polish digraphs into Czech ones
+Converts digraphs between languages, for example Polish digraphs into Czech digraphs, like "cz" into "č"
+# Original Author
+Development was started on May 10th, 2025, by C0m3b4ck.
+# Future plans
+* Czech->Polish
+* Nordic->Latin